gojko/bugmagnet/README.md

   without a special label (the element values are used both as menu labels and as text to insert).

-Alternatively, if you'd like to distribute a different configuration to a larger group without people individually having to load items, add your own values to the main config file [config.json](template/common/config.json) and rebuild the tension (see [Contributor Guide](CONTRIBUTING.md)).
+Alternatively, if you'd like to distribute a different configuration to a larger group without people individually having to load items, add your own values to the main config file [config.json](template/common/config.json) and rebuild the extension (see [Contributor Guide](CONTRIBUTING.md)).

 ## Authors